I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

 I finally settled on two different lights – both from the company Aputure.

 The first light is the dirt-cheap Aputure AL-M9 Amaran LED light which light-weight and not much bigger than a credit card.

 Tip: If you’re interested in a tiny light with RGB LEDs for more creative color options, you should check out the article 5 Best Budget On-Camera RGB LED Lights For Video.
 That article includes the Aputure MC, which is the natural RGB development of the MX and M9 described here.

-The second light is the newer and a bit more expensive Aputure Amaran AL-MX.
+The second light is the newer and more expensive Aputure Amaran AL-MX.
 It’s also no bigger than a credit card, though it is a bit thicker and heavier than the AL-M9.
-Though a bit bulkier, the AL-MX is more powerful and packs some awesome features, you won’t find on the cheaper AL-M9.
+Though a bit bulkier, the AL-MX is more powerful and packs some awesome features you won’t find on the cheaper AL-M9.

 I’ll discuss all of this in more detail below.

-Even though my initial thoughts for the tiny LED-panels was as on-camera lights, I’ve quickly found them to be extremely versatile in a lot of situations.
+Even though my initial thoughts for the tiny LED panels were as on-camera lights, I’ve quickly found them to be extremely versatile in a lot of situations.
 These (and more) are mentioned in this video from Aputure:

 In the video from Ask